launchscout/nku/readme.md

 Each week, we'll publish the solution to the previous weeks assignment on the [nku-rails Github Repo](https://github.com/gaslight/nku-rails)

-There's also have a publicly availible [Demo app](http://nku-rails.herokuapp.com) for viewing the completed assignments
+There's also a publicly availible [Demo app](http://nku-rails.herokuapp.com) for viewing the completed assignments

 ## Evaluation Criteria